How Performance-Based Gifting Drives Alignment and Improves Execution Outcomes

 Even well-intentioned performance-based rewards programs can backfire without proper execution.
 Watch for these potential pitfalls in your performance-based rewards strategy:

-Inconsistent Recognition: Playing favorites or recognizing some achievements while ignoring others creates resentment in your performance-based rewards program.
+Inconsistent Recognition: Playing favorites or recognizing some achievements while ignoring others creates resentment in your performance-based gifting program.
 Establish clear criteria and stick to them consistently.

-Generic Rewards: A coffee mug with the company logo is nice for swag but doesn't feel personal or meaningful as performance-based rewards.
+Generic Rewards: A coffee mug with the company logo is nice for swag, but doesn’t feel personal or meaningful as performance-based gifts.
 Take time to match performance-based rewards to individual preferences and achievements.

 Delayed Performance Rewards: If you have to wait months to deliver rewards, it dilutes the impact.
-Fresh accomplishments deserve fresh performance-based rewards recognition, you can give a time frame of 3-4 month interval.
+Fresh accomplishments deserve fresh performance-based gifting and recognition.
+You can give a time frame of a 3-4 month interval.

 Fix performance-based rewards pitfalls by keeping rules simple and consistent, making recognition personal and timely so every achievement feels truly valued.